Student-centric advice and objective recommendations

 More resources for students

 Honors programs can be an important consideration in choosing a college.
 But there are many more factors to consider.
 Scholarships360 has detailed guides that can help you through the process.
 We’ll show you what to ask on a campus visit and guide you through picking a college.
 You can also check out our guides on how to read a financial aid award letter and how to appeal that letter.
 Finally, you can learn all about demonstrated interest and what it can mean for your chances of admission.
-Good luck and make sure to search our site for the answers to any of your questions in the college process!
+Good luck and make sure to search our site for the answers to any of your questions in the college process.
+Be sure to apply to all the scholarships you qualify for!